A practical Response Adaptive Block Randomization (RABR) design with analytic type I error protection

 \section{Concluding remarks}

-In this manuscript, we propose a practical Response Adaptive Block Randomization (RABR) design to adaptively assign more subjects to the promising treatment groups based on accumulating interim data.
-Simulation studies show that, in contrast to DBCD, our RABR robustly and accurately achieves the target allocations for the placebo and the selected treatment groups under varying underlying responses.
+In this manuscript, we propose a practical Response Adaptive Block Randomization (RABR) design to adaptively assign more subjects to promising treatment groups based on accumulating interim data for multi-arm studies.
+Simulation studies show that our RABR robustly and accurately achieves the target allocations for the placebo and the selected treatment groups under varying underlying responses.
 This property, which is usually required in industry-sponsored clinical trials, makes our RABR more appealing in practice.
-The built-in block randomization feature eases the implementation of the IRT system and also contributes to a more stabilized final allocation.
+The built-in block randomization feature eases the implementation of randomization procedures based on the IRT system.
 Moreover, we prove that the one-sided type I error rate from pairwise comparison of using conventional unweighted statistics in RABR is analytically controlled at a nominal level $\alpha$, which facilitates its application in confirmatory clinical trials, where FWER needs to be strongly controlled.
+It is worthy reemphasizing that this unweighted test is valid with small sample size despite the outcome driven nature of the randomization process.
+The unweighted statistics are appealing in multiple-arm studies where complicated multiplicity adjustment is needed.
+The unweighted test is also a good alternative to the weighted one if statistics in some stages cannot be computed due to incomplete data.
 Moderate multiplicity adjusted power gain is available not only in detecting at least one treatment group, but also in identifying and confirming the most efficacious dosing group.